 The group has been nominated and awarded multiple honors over the past decade, including several Detroit Music Awards 2011-2015.
 In 2016, PD9 was named DMA for Outstanding Traditional Jazz Artist/Group.

 With all the hours that PD9 have put in pounding the musical pavement, it’s hard to imagine that any avowed Ellington/Strayhorn fan hasn’t yet experienced them, whether live or recorded.
-The 2016 release provides the perfect opportunity to discover this group known for putting body, soul and spirit into every bit of music they touch.
-If you have not yet experienced Planet D Nonet, your groove tank is missing out on some serious
+This group is known for putting body, soul and spirit into every bit of music they touch.